one-click-desktop/overseer/README.md

 - `DomainShutdownTimeout`: Timeout in minutes for machine shutdown after client disconnected (or lost connection).
 Default is `15` minutes.
 - `DomainShutdownCounterInterval`: Counter interval (in seconds) for domain shutdown checking.
 Should be divider of `DomainShutdownTimeout`.
 Default is `30` seconds.

+## Deployment

+System supports multiple instances of Overseer running in one system.
+If using load balancing proxy as entrypoint it is strongly adviced to use same Overseer during single user session (if possible).
+Switching Overseers during single session can have unspecified results.

 ## Run inside container

 You can use prepared Dockerfile to create container and run application in docker.